Robo3R: Enhancing Robotic Manipulation with Accurate Feed-Forward 3D Reconstruction

 \textbf{Results.} We evaluate \ours against strong baselines on the benchmark.
 Tab.~\ref{table:exp_recon_point_map} presents the quantitative results for point map estimation.
 Our method significantly outperforms all baselines across all metrics in both monocular and binocular settings.
 In the monocular case, \ours achieves a point error of 0.006, representing an order of magnitude improvement over the second-best method, $\pi^3$.
 Unlike the other models, which suffer from severe scale ambiguity (scale errors $>0.46$), \ours effectively recovers metric geometry.
 This superiority persists in the binocular setting, where \ours further reduces errors, demonstrating robustness in 3D reconstruction for challenging manipulation scenarios.
+Additionally, \ours consistently outperforms the fine-tuned MapAnything model (MA-FT).
+This highlighting the benefits of our proposed model architecture.
 As shown in Tab.~\ref{table:exp_recon_camera_pose}, our method demonstrates exceptional precision in relative pose estimation. \ours achieves an RTE of 0.014 and an RRE of 0.013, which are approximately $8\times$ and $5\times$ lower than those of the best baseline, $\pi^3$, respectively.
 Furthermore, the high accuracy rates (RTA@0.03 of 0.951) confirm that \ours consistently provides reliable relative camera pose.